How to Win More

 So many choral pieces submitted to composing contests look and sound similar.
 In a choral competition, the easiest way to stand out from the crowd may be to write music that aims to be not just better, but different from your peers.

-Over a decade of applying to choral composition contests (and occasionally winning them) and four years of judging them, here's what I've found most likely to guarantee—if not a win—then at least serious consideration from the judging panel.
+Over more than a decade of applying to choral composition contests (and occasionally winning them) and at least six years of judging them, here's what I've found most likely to guarantee—if not a win—then at least serious consideration from the judging panel.

 1. Choose a thought-provoking text.